abhik92/abhik92.github.io/not-modeling-pictures.md

 layout: default
 ---

-### Camped 16 hours to get to central court at Wimbledon 2019
+### Camped 16 hours to get to center court at Wimbledon 2019
 ![Wimbledon](/assets/img/wimbledon.jpg)

 ### Hiked to 400ft falls in Maui, Hawaii